should you set up your home gym in your garage? here's what you need to know

 So, it’s that time again.
 Someone somewhere is sitting back waiting to be gifted.

 And sadly, it’s your turn to ante up that golden gift.

-Now before you rush off and type ‘Gift for Fit Girl’ or ‘Exercise Gift for Husband’ into Amazon’s fancy mega search monster, let me help you.
+Now before you rush off and type ‘Gift for Fit Girl’ or ‘Workout Gifts for Women’ into Amazon’s fancy mega search monster, let me help you.